Zytronium/PasswordGuesser/README.md

 appear while the program is "thinking."
 I wanted it to look like it's actually doing things to determine the most likely password, while making many of the messages funny if you look more closely.
-For example, "`Hashing provided username...`" looks like a legitimate action in the given context at first glance.
+For example, "`Hashing provided username...`" looks like a legitimate action in this context at first glance.
 "`Analyzing frequency of character usage in password {password}`" also looks like it makes sense at first glance until you realize it's stating the password right there already.
 Or "`Simulating Doom on your device...`", which